Skip to main content

 resolveKey: fe.conf

-The following example defines a ConfigMap named be-conf:
+The following example defines a ConfigMap named be-conf for use with Doris BE:

 apiVersion: v1